sr-murthy/continuedfractions/docs/sources/getting-started.rst

    pip install continuedfractions

-If you are interested in contributing please start with the :doc:`contributions guidelines <contributing>`.
+If you are interested in contributing please start with the :doc:`contributions guide <contributing>`.

 .. _getting-started.package-structure: